gecwayanad/take_it/README.md

 A alarm application that going to be very usefull for peoples which are aged or differently abled <br>
-through this application you can set alarm for your medication set alarm take a picture of that medicine (if the patient cant read, or memmory issue) <br>
+through this application you can set alarm for your medication set alarm take a picture of that medicine (if the patient cant read, or memory issue) <br>
 then just save the alarm. thats enough!!!<br>

 ## user features